vieirads/100DaysOfCode/log.md

 **Thoughts:** So far I am using everything from a tutorial adding a little more stuff to it.

 **Link to work:** no link for this part.

+### Day 94: September 30, 2020

+**Today's Progress:** Studied a bit more of kivy.
+Continued my todo app.
+I have added one more option: `Pomodoro`.
+In the main menu you can select this option and it will redirect you to another screen which has a pomodoro task counter, still not working though.
+I also learned how to create templates on kivy language using the <MyTemplate@Object1+Object2> where `MyTemplate` is the name you want to use to have the same properties and `Object1` and `Object2` are the objects of which you want to use the properties.
+This make the code cleaner.

+**Thoughts:** So far I am using everything from a tutorial adding a little more stuff to it, like, today, I manage to create a nicer button from what a learned on the tutorial.

+**Link to work:** no link for this part.